Margery: Geography

 The nearest settlement is the village of Lower Kingswood.
 Other nearby settlements include the towns of Reigate and Redhill, the small hamlet of Mogador, and the villages of Kingswood, Tadworth and Walton-on-the-Hill.
-The area surrounding the hamlet is a mixture of farmland and common land; Reigate Hill to the south is National Trust land.
-Other common land areas close by include Banstead Heath, Walton Heath and the Buckland Hills.
+The area surrounding the hamlet is a mixture of farmland and common land.
+To the south is Reigate Hill, contiguous with Colley Hill, which is National Trust land.
+Other common land areas nearby include Banstead Heath, Walton Heath and the Buckland Hills.
 The North Downs Way passes immediately to the south of the hamlet (on the other side of the motorway).

 Demography

 Its population is almost wholly the population recorded in United Kingdom Census 2011 output area E00156016.

 Governance

-In local government (as in ecclesiastical parish in the Church of England) the area is part of a unit with Lower Kingswood, taking precedence in name.
+In local government (as in ecclesiastical parish in the Church of England), the area is part of a unit with Lower Kingswood, taking precedence in name.

 See Kingswood, Surrey, Lower Kingswood is (counter-intuitively) higher than Upper Kingswood.